yeohongwei/Room-Booking-App/README.md

   - In psql: `CREATE EXTENSION IF NOT EXISTS "uuid-ossp";`
 - Run the schema SQL in `backendExpress/create.sql`.

-Note: `backendExpress/create.sql` currently contains `DROP TABLE` statements at the bottom.
-If you run the file top-to-bottom, those lines will drop tables; remove or skip them for initial setup.

 ### 2) ▶️ Start the backend

 ```bash